Omax64MXG4ming/Neo-PS-APP/README.md

 although it's not strictly necessary to fork the repo.

+If you fork,

+* IMPORTANT:

+DO NOT PUT YOUR BOT'S TOKEN IN YOUR FORK REPO BECAUSE DISCORD WILL DEACTIVATE IT AND YOU WILL HAVE TO RESET THE TOKEN TO GET IT AGAIN.
+MAKE THE CHANGES IN THE bot-hosting.

 ## WebSite or Your Server Host
 You must extract the contents of the bot/ folder for the slash command handler.
 If the server does not have config/connection.php, you will need to change the path for its function in the bot with the server